datastructures-js/graph/README.md

 ```

 ### traverseBfs
-Traverses the graph using the breadth-first search with a queue.
+Traverses the graph from a starting node key using the breadth-first search with a queue.

 ```js
 directedGraph.traverseBfs('v1', (key, value) => console.log(`${key}: ${value}`));